Immigration and crime: Past immigration to Sweden

 A study published in 1997 attempted to explain the higher than average crime rates among immigrants to Sweden.
 It found that between 20 and 25 percent of asylum seekers to Sweden had experienced physical torture, and many suffered from post-traumatic stress disorder.
 Other refugees had witnessed a close relative being killed.
 The 2005 study reported that persons from North Africa and Western Asia were over-represented in crime statistics, whereas a 1997 paper additionally found immigrants from Finland, South America, Arab world and Eastern Europe to be over-represented in crime statistics.
 Studies have found that native-born Swedes with high levels of unemployment are also over-represented in crime statistics.

 A 1996 report by the Swedish National Council for Crime Prevention determined that between 1985 and 1989 individuals born in Iraq, North Africa (Algeria, Libya, Morocco and Tunisia), Africa (excluding Uganda and the North African countries), other Middle East (Jordan, Palestine, Syria), Iran and Eastern Europe (Romania, Bulgaria) were convicted of rape at rates 20, 23, 17, 9, 10 and 18 greater than individuals born in Sweden respectively.
-Both the 1996 and 2005 reports have been criticized for using insufficient controls for socioeconomic factors.
+A 2013 study argued that BRÅ 2005’s reliance on adult education and income as controls was problematic, since those factors may themselves be affected by earlier offending, but it did not make the same criticism of the 1996 report.

 A 2013 study found that both first- and second-generation immigrants have a higher rate of suspected offenses than indigenous Swedes.
 While first-generation immigrants have the highest offender rate, the offenders have the lowest average number of offenses, which indicates that there is a high rate of low-rate offending (many suspected offenders with only one single registered offense).
 The rate of chronic offending (offenders suspected of several offenses) is higher among indigenous Swedes than first-generation immigrants.
 Second-generation immigrants have higher rates of chronic offending than first-generation immigrants but lower total offender rates.

+Switzerland

+A 2023 study suggests that the increase in fear of immigrant crime in Switzerland was significantly impacted by potentially biased media coverage sensationalizing the issue.

 Turkey

-A study has shown that Syrian refugees have no significant effect on crime rates in Turkey.
-This debunks the perception by far-right Turkish activists who argued that most crimes are committed by Syrians, but figures show Syrians were perpetrators in less than 2% of crimes nationwide.
+A 2022 study has shown that Syrian refugees have no significant effect on crime rates in Turkey.